BA, Colgate University, 1994; MA (1997), PhD (2000), Clark University

 - ENST 390: Community-based Study of Environmental Issues

 I directed Colgate’s Wollongong (Australia) study group in 2003 and 2008 (current Australia study group information), and the Manchester (UK) study group in 2014 (current Manchester study group information).
 In addition, I co-directed the Uganda extended study with Frank Frey (Biology) in May 2013.
-And I helped design a new extended study to South Africa, which ran for the first time in May 2014.
+I will direct the second iteration of Colgate's new South Africa study group (located in Cape Town) in fall 2019.

 * = undergraduate author